bonggx/ts-todo-app/README.md

 ## Author

-Created by Eme for the ALT School of Engineering Frontend Third Semester Assessment.
+Created by Bongg for the ALT School of Engineering Frontend Second Semester Project Examination.

 ---